fstudio/clangbuilder/docs/index.md

 ## Add Portable Utilities

 You can port some tools to clangbuilder, see `ports` and then double-click `script/DevAll.bat` to the software you need as part of the Clangbuilder is added to the environment.
-Clangbuilder 6.0 support `devi` (alias devi), You can run devi under `Environment Console`, use `devi install $ToolName` to install your need tools.
+Clangbuilder 6.0 support `devi`, You can run devi under `Environment Console`, use `devi install $ToolName` to install your need tools.

 Usage: